freenas/freenas-docs/userguide/services.rst

       shared

 #.
 Start the FTP service in :menuselection:`Services --> FTP`.
 Click
-    the red :guilabel:`Power` button on the :guilabel:`FTP` card.
+    the red |ui-power| button on the :guilabel:`FTP` card.
     The FTP service takes a second or so to start.
+The |ui-power|
-The :guilabel:`Power` button changes to green when the service is running.
+    button changes to green when the service is running.

 #.
 Test the connection from a client using a utility such as